markjhill/names_and_genders/README.md

 # names_and_genders
-A small script which creates a historical list of forenames and genders
+A small script which creates a historical list of forenames and genders from parish records

 The script (gender.r) downloads data from: